shariq1989/cookbook/content/recipe/crispy_sesame_tofu.md

 * Sesame: I firmly believe tofu and sesame are a perfect pair.
 For that reason, I included two types of sesame seeds and used sesame oil in the dressing.

-* Chilis: The combination of chili oil, chili paste, and chili flakes introduce heat to balances the sweetness of the dressing.
+* Chilies: The combination of chili oil, chili paste, and chili flakes introduce heat to balance the sweetness of the dressing.

 * Panko: I used panko for this recipe to create the crust for the tofu.
 If you're looking for a low-carb option, check out my [Low-Carb Breadcrumb Panko] recipe.